 Toxic Epidermal Necrosis | A rare, life-threatening skin reaction causing extensive skin peeling, blistering, and pain. |

-Other Skin Conditions | IVIG infusion might be a treatment option for other skin conditions such as scleroderma, atopic dermatitis, and other blistering disorders. |
+Other Skin Conditions | Examples include scleroderma, atopic dermatitis, and other blistering disorders. |

 Hematological Conditions (Blood-Related Conditions)

-Immune Thrombocytopenia | Excessive autoimmune destruction of blood-clotting cells (platelets), resulting in easy bruising and bleeding. |
+Immune Thrombocytopenia | A condition that results in low platelets (cells that help blood clots form) due to autoimmune destruction, resulting in easy bruising and bleeding. |

 Bone Marrow Transplant | IVIG therapy is used following a bone marrow transplant to prevent rejection of the transplant. |

-Other Hematological Conditions | IVIG treatment is also used for conditions such as autoimmune hemolytic anemia, immune neutropenia, and bone marrow aplasia (where the bone marrow is not producing blood cells). |
+Other Hematological Conditions | Examples include autoimmune hemolytic anemia, immune neutropenia, and bone marrow aplasia (where the bone marrow is not producing blood cells). |

 Immunological Conditions